-As for Excel dashboards, you can easily analyze data with Pivot Tables, using formulas anywhere you want, entering data, or applying visualization templates.
+As for Microsoft Excel, you can create dashboards and easily analyze data with Pivot Tables, using formulas anywhere you want, entering data, or applying visualization templates.

 Task: you need to share your reports inside or outside your organization, and still prevent any hijacking associated with the fraudulent activities of third parties.

 Power BI vs Excel comparison: generally, Power BI is considered a more secure tool than Excel because of its highly secure password access and restricted access to roles.